Credit Insurance Risk Transfer helps reduce credit risk for Fannie Mae while bringing additional private capital to the Single Family housing market.

-Insurance benefits paid under these transactions are based on actual losses, for which credit risk investors have expressed a preference.
-Additionally, these transactions complement Fannie Mae's other current risk sharing offerings that leverage the capital markets, mortgage insurance, or lender risk-sharing structures.
+These transactions complement Fannie Mae's other current risk transfer offerings that leverage the capital markets, mortgage insurance, and lender risk-sharing structures.

-Fannie Mae offers both post-acquistion as well as front-end CIRT transactions.
-Post acquistion CIRT transactions transfer a portion of the credit risk on loans Fannie Mae has already acquired while front end CIRT transactions commit coverage for loans to be acquired over a forward delivery period.
-Coverage for front end transactions begins as soon as those loans are acquired by Fannie Mae, eliminating aggregation risk.
+Fannie Mae offers both post-acquisition and front-end CIRT transactions.
+Post-acquisition transactions transfer a portion of credit risk on loans Fannie Mae has already acquired, while front-end transactions commit coverage for loans to be acquired over a forward delivery period.
+Coverage for front-end transactions begins as soon as those loans are acquired by Fannie Mae, eliminating aggregation risk.

 CIRT is designed to be flexible and can cover various loan types acquired by Fannie Mae.
-While most CIRT transactions cover collateral pools similar to those covered by CAS (30-year fixed-rate), pools of adjustable-rate mortgages and 15/20 year fixed rate mortgages have been covered on a periodic basis.
+While most transactions cover collateral pools similar to the 30-year fixed-rate pools covered by Connecticut Avenue Securities® (CAS), pools of adjustable-rate mortgages and 15/20-year fixed-rate mortgages have been covered on a periodic basis.

 A transparent program

-Key deal documents and transaction data are available on our webpages.
+Key deal documents and data are available on our webpages.

-- At-issuance data and monthly performance data are available on our Transactions and Servicing Reports page.
+- At-issuance data and monthly performance data are available on Transactions and Servicing Reports

 Are you a reinsurer who wants to learn more about our CIRT program?
 We would love to meet with you.
 Contact us here.